jlucaspains/go-rest-template/readme.md

 Note that the token input field is the full JWT provided by the consumer.
 You may decode it and use any of the provided fields such as Role, name, email, etc to validate whether the call is authorized or not.

 The above basic policy enforces that the URL path must start with `/person` and the user email must end with `@gmail.com`.
 This is obviously just to get the authorization started and should be modified before using this template.
 For more information on OPA, please see https://www.openpolicyagent.org/.

+The `OpaMiddleware` is a combined local PEP (Policy Enforcement Point) and PDP (Policy Decision Point).
+As such, any time your policy changes, you need a code change as the policy is stored locally, and a release.
+As your needs outgrow this approach, you should look into introducing a centralized PDP, adding a PIP (Policy Information Point) to enrich the policy inputs, and PAP (Policy Administration point) to create or modify policies without the need for a release.

 ## CI/CD
 By default, this repository includes a single GitHub Actions workflow with 3 jobs that will: